simon-void/blog_void2unit/content/post/inline+password.md

 ```

 The primary advantage of inline classes is that the compiler can now prevent parameter mix-ups between "stringly-types" values
-(or other basic types like Int, Long, you get the idea).
+(or other basic types like Int, Long, and such).
 E.g. imagine a version where `SomeServerConfig.password` was a normal `String`.
 In that case this code
 ```kotlin
 fun login(username: String, password: String) {...}